 More on The Catfish Hide And Seek Game

 The current and the natural bends beneath the water make it the perfect storm for the catfish.
 They are there.
 Just give it some time.
-If your desperate and still not believing me that the technology is worth it, just do it the easy way.
-Look for…
+If you are desperate and still not believing me that the technology is worth it, just do it the easy way.

 - Parked Barges

 In all honesty, it shouldn’t that difficult to find a good spot, if you just look around for a bit.

 The opportunities are all over the place.
 Trust me there is enough catfish for all of us to fish happy for a long time.
 Now go and find them.

 Find them first, then you can strategize what time of day is the best for effectively fishing for catfish.
 If you’re not going to use the technology, you just need to use some common sense.

 Best Time of Day to Catch Catfish

 The best time of day to catch catfish in rivers is when the carp are in shallow cover for feeding at night and early morning.

 If it’s mid-day or general daytime hours when you floating around on your boat, you going to want to target the deep waters and ideally, already know where the cover and channels are beneath the water surface.